smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 The EXISTS operator is used to test for the existence of any record in a subquery.
 The EXISTS operator returns TRUE if the subquery returns one or more records and the EXISTS operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.

-Because it checks for the existence of rows, you do not need to include any columns in the SELECT statment.
-It is considered best practice to simply place an arbitarary "1" in this spot.
+Because it checks for the existence of rows, you do not need to include any columns in the SELECT statement.
+It is considered best practice to simply place an arbitrary "1" in this spot.

 ```sql
 SELECT  ID,